“Star Wars” fans, this is the series you’re looking for.

 The two-to-three-minute shorts will be available on Disney’s YouTube channel in July.
 A two-part TV special featuring eight more episodes will air on the Disney Channel this fall.

 Until then, may the “Forces” be with you.

 — This feed and its contents are the property of The Huffington Post, and use is subject to our terms.
 It may be used for personal consumption, but may not be distributed on a website.

 Entertainment – The Huffington Post

-Visit Gabby Love today for the hottest fashion entertainment online!
+Entertainment News-Visit Adults Playland today for the hottest adult entertainment online!